We Shipped SwiftUI. It Crashed 1% of Users.

 The problem is upstream of the receive(on:).
 When you call subject.send(42) from a background queue while another thread is also interacting with the subject (subscribing, cancelling, or sending), you get a data race.
 Combine subjects aren't internally synchronized.
 The receive(on:) operator only controls where downstream operators execute; it does nothing to protect the subject itself from concurrent access.

 In RxSwift, PublishSubject has internal locking.
-You can safely call onNext from any thread.
-The framework handles serialization.
+You can safely call onNext from any thread, and the framework handles serialization.
 In Combine, that's your responsibility.

 This matters enormously in a large codebase.
 When you have hundreds of engineers writing reactive code, you can't rely on every engineer understanding the threading model of every subject they touch.
 The framework needs to be safe by default, or you need wrapper types that enforce safety.
 And that's exactly what we'd have to build on top of Combine, negating the benefit of adopting a first-party framework.